GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 * `"chezy"`.
 This is Chezy friction.
 In this case the array `md%domains(j)%manning_squared(:,:)` is interpreted as (1/chezy_friction)**2

 For all solvers (including `"linear"`), one can set the linear friction coefficient `md%domains(j)%linear_drag_coef` which is 0.0 by default.
-If this is set to a non-zero value then it implements a non-standard linear friction model following *Fine, I. V.; Kulikov, E. A. & Cherniawsky, J. Y. Japans 2011 Tsunami: Characteristics of Wave Propagation from Observations and Numerical Modelling Pure and Applied Geophysics, Springer Science and Business Media LLC, 2012, 170, 1295-1307*.
+If this is set to a non-zero value then it implements the linear friction model of *Fine, I. V.; Kulikov, E. A. & Cherniawsky, J. Y. Japans 2011 Tsunami: Characteristics of Wave Propagation from Observations and Numerical Modelling Pure and Applied Geophysics, Springer Science and Business Media LLC, 2012, 170, 1295-1307*.

 ## The CLIFFS solver